Apps, Tools & Services

 I use Neovim as my primary code editor.
 It’s the best editor available.
 You can see my configuration files, the mappings, settings, functions, and the plugins I use in my dotfiles repository.

-I use Visual Studio Code from time to time.
-I use countless extensions, which would be too much to list them all.
+I use Zed from time to time.
+I use a lot of extensions, which would be too much to list them all.

-I used iTerm2 for a long time as my terminal, but recently, I switched to Kitty.
-It is much faster, which is important because I use NeoVim in the terminal as my primary code editor.
+I used iTerm2 for a long time as my terminal, moved then to Kitty, followed by Wezterm but recently, I switched to Ghossty.
+It has lots of fun features, is easy to configure, and much faster which is important because I use Neovim in the terminal as my primary code editor.

 I use additionally tmux and tmuxinator to manage and restore multiple terminal sessions.
 I can switch between projects or keep multiple servers running.